Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 4c) Share and discuss your meal plan and shopping list with your counselor.

 Discuss your list and its costs with your counselor.
 Was it more or less expensive than you expected?
 Does your meal plan cover your nutritional requirements?
-What is this a harder requirement to complete than expected?
+Was this a harder requirement to complete than expected?

-4c) Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.
-The meals for requirement 4 may be prepared on different days, and they need not be prepared consecutively.
-Those served need not be the same for all meals.
+4d) Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.*

 Now it’s time to get cooking!
 The easiest methods to demonstrate will likely be: